shoedler/slang/README.md

 - [ ] Use `bool` return value to indicate an error on `get_property`, instead of indicating "Property not found"
 - [ ] Test if it's faster to have default `set_subs`, `get_subs` and `set_property` functions which throw an error and omitting the `NULL` check for those functions.
 - [ ] Don't accept a pointer to 'result' in `set_...` functions.
 Just pass by value.
-- [ ] Rename `indexing` to `subscripting`, bc we don't actually have indexing, since our subscripting is zero-based.

 - [ ] Make all `static inline <type> bla()` Value functions macros, or at least verify that there is no performance loss for using static inline functions vs macros.
 - [ ] Get rid of all switches over `ObjGcType` outside of memory.c.
 This should be done using a quick-access function on the respective base class.
 E.g. for calls, we should implement `__call` on all `ObjClass`es and then manage HOW to call them in there.